ks982579/ksulldev-astro/src/pages/notes/data-science/data-quality.md

 	+ **Representational data quality:** Refers to format of data (concise and consistent representation) and the degree to which one can derive meaning from them.
 		+ Ask how usable is this data?
 	+ **Accessibility data quality:** Not just how accessible is this data but also how well protected is it?
 Is it accessible to the right people?
 A system must be protected to avoid _misappropriation_ of data.

+### Data Quality Dimensions

+There is figure 3.3 on p.
+77 listing around 30 different data quality dimensions.
+I could see all of these dimensions as a good checklist.
+Will I list them?
++ Data specification
+	+ measure of existence, completeness, quality, documentation of data standards, data models, data definitions, and metadata.
+	+ **Composition:** includes characteristics of naturalness (attributes have real-world counterpart), identifiability (each entity should be distinguishable), homogeneity, minimal redundancy.
++ completeness
+	+ measure of whether data is present or absent.
+	+ Major questions are, is all necessary information available?
+And are any critical values missing?
+	+ Missing data does not mean incomplete.
+Sometimes, like in customer table, the gender of a company is not applicable.
+	+ 5 Scenarios of missing data:
+		+ Known Unknown - value exists but is not known.
+		+ value does not exist at all.
+		+ Unknown Unknown - existence of value is not known.
+		+ Attribute is not applicable.
+		+ Value is only populated under specific conditions.
+	+ 3 types of completeness:
+		+ Schema completeness - attributes and entities not missing from schema.
+		+ Column completeness - extent values not missing in a column
+		+ Population completeness - evaluating missing values with respect to reference population data set.
+			+ A reference population data set is rarely available.
++ accuracy
++ correctness
++ validity
+	+ Or conformity
+	+ Data complies with set of internal or external standards or guidelines or standard data definitions, including metadata definitions.
++ uniqueness
+	+ Represents the fact there should be no duplicate records captured for the same entity or event in the same data set or table.
+	+ **Cardinality** is uniqueness of data values contained in a particular column of a database table.
+Described has
+		+ High cardinality -> mostly unique values
+		+ Medium Cardinality -> some repeat values.
+Maybe like information about country or state.
+		+ Low Cardinality -> Many duplicate values.
+Happens with a small set of possible predefined values, like Boolean values.
++ duplication
+	+ Like the inverse of uniqueness.
+You can describe data with either term.
+	+ This is different from _redundancy_, see below.
++ redundancy
+	+ The extent to which data are replicated and captured in _two_ different systems, in different storage locations.
+	+ You make data redundant for backup and recovery purposes :)
+	+ Duplication happens within the same system, same database, same table.
+Redundancy is the same information captured in different IT systems.
+		+ Redundancy is acceptable, duplication is not.
++ integrity
++ data coverage
++ relevance
++ consistency
+	+ data values are identical for all instances of an application.
+	+ format and presentation of data should be consistent across whole data set relating to the data entity.
+Inconsistent values make it hard to relate data.
+	+ Inconsistent data is like, high sales for a month, but no orders registered.
+States in one table stored as the word, and abbreviated in another.
+	+ **Data Synchronization** is process of making data _equal_.
+	+ **Record Level Consistency** is consistency between one set of attribute values and another attribute set within the same record.
+For example, the _full name_ should be concatenation of first, middle, and last names.
+	+ **Cross Record Consistency** p.
+100 / 110
++ precision
++ granularity
++ timeliness
++ currency
++ volatility
++ traceability
++ interpretability
++ data reliability
++ ease of manipulation
++ conciseness
++ objectivity
++ credibility
++ trustworthiness
++ believability
++ reputation
++ security
++ accessibility

+Some of the words have very similar meaning to me.
+Ironically, like duplication and redundancy.
+Maybe it is a joke?

+Ch.
+4 discusses actually measuring data quality dimensions.

+Then, much of the rest of the chapter goes into detail of the dimensions.
+I won't be as granular.